 Infertility affects 10% of couples in the United States.
 The team at Capital Women’s Care offer a number of options to help increase your chances of getting pregnant.
-If you’re struggling to get pregnant and live in the Arlington, Virginia Metro area, call the Capital Women’s Care office or book an appointment online for a consultation today.
+If you’re struggling to get pregnant and live in the Ballston neighborhood of Arlington, Virginia Metro area, call the Capital Women’s Care office or book an appointment online for a consultation today.

 If you’ve been trying to get pregnant for a year, or six months if you’re over age 35, and have been unsuccessful, the physicians at Capital Women’s Care may diagnose you with infertility.
 Frequent miscarriages may also be a sign of infertility.

 The most common reason women experience infertility is because of issues with ovulation, or the release of an egg, and often due to polycystic ovarian syndrome, or PCOS.

 PCOS causes hormonal imbalances, which affects the regular release of your eggs.

 Other reasons women may experience infertility include:

 How can I increase my chances of getting pregnant?